Can't find what you're looking for? Shop all ink and toner cartridges by brand

 What Medical Office Support Staff Needs to Know About OSHA

-Working in the healthcare industry, a big part of your job is familiarizing yourself with many important details.
-One that is very particular for medical businesses is compliance with Occupational Safety and Health Administration (OSHA) requirements.
-Understanding how to access OSHA educational materials, prepare for an OSHA inspection and report problems helps support staff in a medical office and provide a safe, healthy environment for other workers and patients.
+Working in the healthcare industry, a big part of your job is familiarizing yourself with important details.
+One in particular is compliance with Occupational Safety and Health Administration (OSHA) requirements.
+Understanding how to access OSHA educational materials, prepare for an OSHA inspection and report problems helps support staff in a medical office provide a safe, healthy environment for other workers and patients.

 Staying Up to Date with OSHA Requirements

 OSHA regulations that apply to medical offices include standards on handling blood-borne pathogens, ionizing radiation, hazard communications, electrical equipment and exit routes.
 OSHA standards are updated regularly, so it's important to maintain the most current documentation and posters.
 You can sign up for industry newsletters that inform you of OSHA changes.
 You can also call 800-321-OSHA to set up a consultation with a local OSHA representative, who can help you understand the most recent requirements or answer any questions about compliance for your building.

 You can download OSHA standards from the administrations Web site.
 If you want to drill down specifically to requirements relevant to medical offices, search for "Major Group 80" using the sites search bar.
 Major Group 80 is the industry group that encompasses health-related businesses, and OSHA provides a list of health subgroups on the site so you can find the regulations specific to your medical office.

 An OSHA inspection team may visit your office at any time.
 It could be related to injuries in the office or complaints, or it could be just a random review.
 OSHA inspections usually involve an opening meeting, a walkthrough and a closing meeting, in which the OSHA representative presents findings.